Position: Director of Development, Shenandoah Conservatory

 Mathewes has contributed to exhibition publications such as The Horse in Ancient Greek Art, Glass FX: Paintings by Roberto Bernardi and Building from the Past: An Architectural History of Agecroft Hall.
 She has curated over 25 exhibitions of art to include TREEmendous Treehouses an outdoor exhibition featuring eleven full-scale interactive treehouses situated in the landscape of a 155-acre botanical garden.

 Mathewes taught art and architectural history courses for three years for the Virginia Commonwealth Community College system.

-She has served on numerous non-profit boards.
-Presently, she serves as the treasurer for Visit Loudoun Board and is a member of the Middleburg Concert Series Board.
+She has served on numerous nonprofit boards.
+Presently, she serves as the chair for Visit Loudoun Board and is a member of the Middleburg Concert Series Board.

 You may not be ready for this opportunity, but this opportunity is ready for you.